 - Developing assessments, differential diagnoses and treatment plans

 - Presenting on daily rounds to your attending and residents

 - Carry two to three patients at one time

 - Discuss and present your patient to consultants

 The most important thing is that you know your patients extremely well (better than anyone on the team) and provide excellent patient care.
 You will also learn the organizational skills that it takes to manage multiple patients at one time.
 You should actively read about your patients’ disease processes and always ask questions when you are not sure of something.

-Our system here at Lankenau Medical Center consists of eight geographically-based medical services.
-You will each be assigned to a floor-based team consisting of one resident, one intern, and possibly one fourth year medical student or another third year student.
+Our system here at Lankenau Medical Center consists of eight general medicine services.
+You will each be assigned to a team consisting of one resident, one intern, and possibly one fourth-year medical student or another third-year student.
 You will have one attending on your service that is responsible for your teaching and evaluations; they are the “team leaders”.
-Each team may have patients who are assigned to private attendings, thus the “team leader” attending is not responsible for their care.
-You occasionally may have a patient of a private attending, especially if it is a good learning case, but this is very rare.
-While it is important to recognize you are part of a team you will be working mostly with your senior resident.
-They should be supervising your work and helping you place any orders that you write.
+While it is important to recognize you are part of a team you will be working mostly with your residents.

 Daily schedule and call